waydabber/BetterDisplay/README.md

 - Tom Dai
 - Jeff Lopes

+(list updated as of 11/12/2021)

 Do you miss your name?
 [Join the list!](https://opencollective.com/betterdummy/donate)

-(list updated as of 10/12/2021)

 Please don't forget to star the GitHub page and spread the word about the app. :)